kubernetes-sigs/gateway-api/geps/overview.md

 1. Make changes and proposals discoverable (current and future).
 1. Document design ideas, tradeoffs, decisions that were made for historical reference.
+1. Record the results of larger community discussions.
+1. Record changes to the GEP process itself.

 ## Process